 Before that, early one weekend morning, I saw a promo on Nickelodeon.
 “Spot the Dot, win a Nintendo 64,” was the gist.
 Simple as that.
 I finished my breakfast and went outside.

-Back in those days, the presence of tech in my household amounted to an old TV and cord phone nailed to the wall.
+Back in those days, the presence of tech in my household amounted to an old TV and a cord phone nailed to the wall.
 Back when people still called each other.
 Back when you could read a book faster than you could load a Web page.
 I had no desire for any electronics—that part of me had yet to spark.
 I was just a kid.

 And then one day that changed.
 A friend and I from down the street were on his porch, counting baseball cards and speeding through packs of Bazooka, when I glanced a magazine tucked beneath his waistband.
 It was pristine, glimmering; it looked like a secret, something that was reserved for his eyes only.